PayHelper/crm/AFTER_INSTALL.md

 1. Run command `oro:cron:definitions:load` to setup all crons in scheduler
 2. In your crontab file you need to add `*/1 * * * * /path/to/php /path/to/app/console oro:cron --env=prod > /dev/null`

+## Synchronize extended and custom entities metadata

+1. Run command `oro:entity-extend:update-schema` to synchronize extended and custom entities metadata with a database schema